Girls Forever: Singles

 Three songs from the album were released as singles.
 The first single is the double A-side single "Speed Up / Girl's Power", released on March 21, 2012.
 It is the first double A-side single of the group.
 The physical single ranked number two in Oricon's weekly singles chart with 99,236 copies sold in the first week, number two on Billboard Japan's Hot Singles sales and also ranked number five on the chart with the Limited Type B edition "Girl's Power / Speed Up".
 At the date, the single sold almost 159,000 copies and was certified Gold by RIAJ for the shipment of 100,000 copies of the single.

 The second and final single of the album is the song "Electric Boy", released on October 17, 2012.
 The physical single debuted at number one in Oricon's daily singles chart with 28,604 copies sold on the first day and ranked second on the weekly chart, with 59,237 copies sold in the first week.
 It also ranked number one on Billboard Japan's Hot 100, being the first number one single of the group on the chart.
 The B-side, "Orion", was also included on the album.
 As of October, the single was certified Gold by RIAJ for the shipment of 100,000 copies.

+Commercial performance

+The album debuted at number two on Oricon's daily chart with 28,724 copies sold on the first day.
+In its third day of release, the album charted at number one with 7,206 copies sold.
+It was the 66th best-selling album of 2012 in Japan, selling over 101,000 copies according to Oricon.